au-chrismor/simple-vpc/README.md

 ansible-playbook ./site.yml

-Execution takes about 5 minutes to complete.
+Execution takes about 5 minutes to complete a VPC.
+Adding other resources will require additional time.